 You can sell it for keys (also referred to as pure).
 Selling for pure can be difficult to do with some items, if the hat you’re trying to sell isn’t in demand most traders would want a discount on the hat when paying in pure.
 Simply lowering your price could help getting your hat sold for keys.

-Head over to Backpack.tf and TF2Outpost and start looking for unusuals that are for sale that you would want to trade your unusual for, be prepared to overpay with your offer though, or you can try and add some keys to make your deal more appealing. (also known as a mixed offer).
+Head over to Backpack.tf and start looking for unusuals that are for sale that you would want to trade your unusual for, be prepared to overpay with your offer though, or you can try and add some keys to make your deal more appealing. (also known as a mixed offer).

 Either send a trade offer to the other trader or add them on Steam to discuss a potential trade.

-Always remember (or write down) how much you paid for your unusual initially, this will help you determine if you’re making profit on a trade or not.
+Always remember (or write down) how much you paid for your unusual initially, this will help you determine if you’re making a profit on a trade or not.

 You can also try and trade your unusual for CSGO items, this requires some basic knowledge of both the TF2 & CSGO market though.
-And I would say based on my experience you’ll have a easier time trading your CSGO items for TF2 items then the other way around.
+And I would say based on my experience you’ll have an easier time trading your CSGO items for TF2 items than the other way around.
 The CSGO economy is much bigger and a lot of the CSGO skins are quite stable, making the CSGO economy much more appealing for some traders.